Combinatorial optimization solving by coherent Ising machines based on spiking neural networks: SNN-CIM model

 where $x_i$ is in-phase components of DOPO amplitudes, $(k_i)$ is dissipative pulse amplitude. $\alpha$ denotes the nonlinear gain generated by the pump,and $\beta$ is the inherent dissipation of the system. $J_{ij}$ represents the connection between the $i$th and the $j$th neuron, and $\epsilon$ is the strenght of interaction.

-For the case of the power above the threshold, the DOPO pulses undergo spontaneous symmetry breaking.
+In the case of the power above the threshold, the DOPO pulses undergo spontaneous symmetry breaking.
 Then, the potential energies of the spiking neurons can be represented by the positive and negative amplitudes of the type-$x$ pulses.
+Here, the amplitude of each pulse circulating through the fiber loop is measured by the photon detector and recorded by the field programmable gate array (FPGA) module.
+The measurement results and the coupling matrix are multiplied in the FPGA, filtered by the nonlinear function, and output to the IM and PM to modulate the injected optical pulse.
+The injected optical pulses are coupled with the optical pulse in the fiber-ring cavity.
+In Ref.\cite{bohm2021order}, the authors analyzed the nonlinear function filtering has a certain probability of correcting the CIM amplitude heterogeneity.
 According to the constraints of the combinatorial optimization problems, the connection of the neurons in the neural network can be regarded as an Ising model that evolves a spin configuration into the ground state.

-\subsection{The dynamics of the spiking neurons}
+\section{The dynamics of the spiking neurons}

-According to Eq.(1), we find the dynamic properties of a spiking neuron depends on the linear stability of its fixed point.
-And the fixed points under steady-state solution of Eq.(1) should satisfy the relation as:
+According to Eq.(1), we find the dynamic properties of a spiking neuron depend on the linear stability of its fixed point.
+The fixed points under the steady-state solution of Eq.(1) should satisfy the relation as:

 The solution satisfying Eq.(2) is denoted as $x_0$ and the linear stability of a fixed point $(x_0,x_0/\beta)$ can be obtained by the eigenvalues of its Jacobian matrix:

 Here the eigenvalues $\lambda_i^{\pm}$ of the Jacobian matrix are given as follows: